-Internet connection speed analysis that is part of the tool collection at M-Lab Measurement Lab gives consumers the tools to identify these types of connection problems.
+Internet connection speed analysis is part of the tool collection at M-Lab Measurement Lab gives consumers access to online troubleshooting tools to identify different kinds of connection speed issues including traffic shapring.

 Measurement Lab was founded by the New America Foundation's Open Technology Institute, the PlanetLab Consortium, Google Inc., and academic researchers.

-Each analysis provides results and the means to interpret those results.
+Some tests may require that you select a server to run the test on.
 To achieve best results a server closest to you should be selected when you run the test.
 The only situation where this should not be done is if you need to analyze the connection to a specific region.
 The speed analysis provides the means to identify problems with the connection or certain protocols.Advertisement

 Ghacks is a technology news blog that was founded in 2005 by Martin Brinkmann.
 It has since then become one of the most popular tech news sites on the Internet with five authors and regular contributions from freelance writers.